ClayBattle/Noogle/README.md

 Icon - https://www.rawpixel.com/image/6479591/png-sticker-book

 ## Todo-list where to resume:
-1. show parent folders in the suggestions?
+1. Show parent folders in the suggestions?

 * Ideally if I'm making an initiative related note I'll link it in its confluence document.
 Or maybe I'll end up prefering the google docs and drive org approach best.
 I really don't know.
 We will have to seee